hunter-teacher-cert/currdev-work-warrenzeng15/unit_plan/readme.md

 -----

 ## General Overview
-This unit's goal is to expose students to various elements of the broader video game industry, hopefully introducing them to topics/aspects that they either have not learned about before, or have never analyzed before.
+This unit's goal is to expose students to various elements of the broader video game industry, hopefully introducing them to topics/aspects that they either have not learned about before, or have never analyzed in-depth before.
 The unit is very much a macro-level focus on the industry and will cover topics, including but not limited to: digital storefronts/launchers, game monetization, game studio sizes (AAA, AA, indie), game marketing/PR, video game reviews/journalism, games as a service, etc. This unit also works well to promote a few digital literacy standards and promotes class discussions/conversations that you would normally not see in programming-focused computer science classes.
-It works well for the Game Design curriculum that I have thought up of, as it covers important details surrounding a video game that is set to release to the public and gives students an opportunity to think about a game that they are developing beyond just the game programming, art/story, etc.
+It works well for the Game Design curriculum that I have thought up of, as it covers important details surrounding a video game that is set to release to the public and gives students an opportunity to think about a game that they are developing beyond just the game programming, art/story, etc. Students will also get to think about career paths and discuss the ethics of certain systems in the industry.

 ---